-Body as well as to the government; (b) Registrar's power of enquiry and investigation; (c) power of supersation; (d) take over of management.
-Andhra Pradesh Societies Registration Regulation, incorporation, Societies established for -requirement for -General Bodies control and -systematic democratic -excessive governmental intervention amounting to (SR)Act,1959 improving the legal promotion of charity, registration.
-Committees organisation. regimentation.
-Karnataka SR Act, 1960 -M.P.
-SR Act,1973 -Meghalaya SR Act,1983 -Rajasthan SR Act,1958 -Tamil Nadu SR Act, 1975 condition of Societies within the State. education, science, literature, fine arts, sports, foundation or maintenance of libraries, reading room, collection of natural history. -Non-profit Bodies -democratic framework of Managing Committee. -Authority vested with General Body. -control over transfer of property or accountability. -annual audit and other reports to be placed before General Body. -Registrar's power of enquiry, investigation, surcharge and actions like superseding -well conceived financial discipline. -effective scheme for purpose compliance. -laws role both facilitative and regulative -freedom to disassociate is difficult to exercise.
+of teeth to this Act in form of (a) placing annual audit and other reports before the General Body as well as to the government; (b) Registrar's power of enquiry and investigation; (c) power of supersation; (d) take over of management.
+Andhra Pradesh Societies Registration (SR)Act,1959 Karnataka SR Act, 1960 -M.P.
+SR Act,1973 -Meghalaya SR Regulation, incorporation, improving the legal condition of Societies within the State.
+Societies established for promotion of charity, education, science, literature, fine arts, sports, foundation or maintenance of libraries, -requirement for registration. -democratic framework of Managing Committee. -Authority vested with General -General Bodies control and Committees accountabilit yannual audit and other reports to be placed before -systematic democratic organisationwell conceived financial disciplineeffective scheme for purpose compliance. -excessive governmental intervention amounting to regimentationfreedom to disassociate is difficult to exercise.